Li-Fi based Text Communication between Two Arduino

 Li-Fi based Text Communication between Multiple Arduino

-Li-Fi (Light Fidelity) is an advanced technology that allows transferring data using optical communication such as visible light.
-Li-Fi data can travel through the light and then interpreted on the receiver side using any light-sensitive device like LDR or photodiode.
+Li-Fi (Light Fidelity) is an advanced technology that allows transferring data using optical communication, such as visible light.
+Li-Fi data can travel through the light and then be interpreted on the receiver side using any light-sensitive device, like an LDR or a photodiode.
 Li-Fi communication can be 100 times faster than Wi-Fi.
+In this comprehensive guide, we'll demonstrate how to build a complete Li-Fi transmitter and receiver using Arduino, enabling text data communication through visible light pulses using a 4x4 keypad as input and a 16x2 LCD display for output.

-Here in this project, we will be demonstrating Li-Fi communication using two Arduino.
-Here the text data is transmitted using LED and 4x4 keypad.
+Here in this project, we will be demonstrating Li-Fi communication using two Arduinos.
+Here, the text data is transmitted using an LED and a 4x4 keypad.
 And it is decoded on the receiver side using LDR.
 We previously explained Li-Fi in detail and used Li-Fi to transfer audio signals.
+To understand the basics of infrared communication in audio devices, check out this comprehensive IR-based wireless audio transmitter and receiver project, which includes a full schematic and component list.

 • Arduino UNO